 The Inverse Scaling Advantage

-Here's perhaps the most counterintuitive property of RAM: as models get larger, calibration-dependent methods get harder, while RAM gets proportionally easier.
+Here's the most counterintuitive property of RAM: as models get larger, calibration-dependent methods get harder, while RAM gets proportionally easier.

 Scaling Dynamics